 Besides, you can start selling internationally and break cultural barriers; after all, some commodities might work better in other parts of the world.
 Just like Nintendo, a Japanese-based brand that receives its largest revenue from North America.
 In other words, there is a world of opportunities out there, and grabbing the right one is just a matter of coordinates.

-Another great advantage of e-retailing is that you don’t need to tug at your customers’ sleeves to get their feedback.
+Another great advantage of ecommerce is that you don’t need to tug at your customers’ sleeves to get their feedback.
 In e-commerce, there are simple analytics tools to track that instead.
 The data is perfectly measurable and convertible into successful digital marketing strategies.
 With tools like Google Analytics, MailChimp, Kissmetrics, etc., you can easily monitor your customer journey and manipulate that data to meet online shoppers’ expectations.

 You can easily gain insight into the following valuable data: